MozMM/MovieRater/README.md

 ### Marta Mozelle - Sole Developer

 ## ⭐  Project is in progress!
-### Structure is complete.
+### Structure is completed.
 Still to do: Frontend styling and adding further tests.

 ### Project goals met:
 - Integrated calls to [The Movie Database API](themoviedb.org) for listing data.